ntop/ntopng/doc/src/plugins/writing_plugins/user_scripts.rst

 How does ntopng know when to call a certain user script?
 By means of hooks.
 Hooks are pre-defined events (for flows) of intervals of time (for any other network element such as an host, or a network) which can be associated to functions to be called.
+Such functions are also referred to as :code:`callbacks`.
 So for example if a user script needs to be called every minute, it will implement a function assigned to hook :code:`min`.
 Similarly, if a user script needs to be called every time a flow goes idle, it will implement a function